 Dredging can impact water quality at both the point of material removal and the subsequent location of its in-water disposal, if this option is chosen.
-The impacts to the aquatic environment are similar at both steps:
+The impacts to the aquatic environment include:

-- Suspended sediment that is deposited can impact marine life, such as submerged aquatic vegetation and fish larvae; - Loss of marine life from the location of dredging; and - Loss of bottom habitat in the area being dredged and at the place of disposal.
+- Suspended sediment from dredging and disposal that can impact marine life, such as submerged aquatic vegetation and fish larvae - Loss of marine life from the location of dredging and disposal - Loss of bottom habitat in the area being dredged and at the place of disposal, and - Creation of pockets of low dissolved oxygenin areas over dredged.